tchbnl/cwptools/README.md

 ```

 ### switch
-Easily switch into a CWP user's shell account
+Like `su - user` but not.
+Quickly access a CWP user's shell account.
+Bypasses disabled shell and works around low nproc limits on accounts.

 ```
 [root@cwp ~]# switch